 What to expect

-- The Institution of Agricultural Engineers (IAgrE) offers membership, which provides a recognised professional status and a range of relevant services.
+- The Institution of Agricultural Engineers (IAgrE) offers membership, which provides recognised professional status and a range of relevant services.

 - Sometimes opportunities arise to work on relief projects on short-term contracts, or permanently.

 Employers look for graduates with engineering degrees.
-A specific agricultural engineering degree is available, but other general engineering subjects will be accepted including:
+A specific agricultural engineering degree is available, but other general engineering subjects will be accepted - including:

 - off-road vehicle design.

 HNDs in a similar range of subjects to those listed above are acceptable for entry.
-However, it is likely you will work at the lower level of agricultural engineering technician.
+However, it's likely you'll work at the lower level of agricultural engineering technician.
 Employers may support further study to degree level to enable you to go on to become a land-based engineer.
 Entry with a non-relevant degree or HND is unlikely given the specialist nature of the work and the level of technical knowledge and skills required.

-If you have an HND or foundation degree, you can work towards incorporated engineer (IEng) status but must also have completed further study to degree level.
+If you have an HND or foundation degree you can work towards incorporated engineer (IEng) status but must also have completed further study to degree level.

 For registration as either CEng or IEng, you will be assessed for relevant levels of practical and personal skills and abilities.
 Full details of the competencies required for registration are on the Engineering Council website.

-- problem-solving ability;
+- problem-solving ability

-- ingenuity, to invent new designs or solutions;
+- ingenuity, to invent new designs or solutions

-- an awareness and understanding of the needs of those who use the equipment, particularly farmers and horticulturalists;
+- an awareness and understanding of the needs of those who use the equipment, particularly farmers and horticulturalists

-- a flexible approach, with the ability to work unsupervised and to adapt to a variety of different work situations;
+- a flexible approach, with the ability to work unsupervised and to adapt to a variety of different work situations

-- the capability to record and analyse data;
+- the capability to record and analyse data

-- the ability to work in a team and supervise the work of others;
+- the ability to work in a team and supervise the work of others

-- an understanding of health and safety regulations;
+- an understanding of health and safety regulations

-- good spoken and written communication and IT skills.
+- good spoken and written communication skills

 Dealerships active in selling and servicing agricultural and horticultural machinery generally offer opportunities at craft or technician level, although some employ a limited number of engineering graduates at managerial level.